Therapeutic Benefits Of Cooked Apples and Cloves

 Peel and core the apple and cut in bite size pieces and place in your chosen cooking vessel with 2 cloves.

-If cooking on the stove, boil the water in a small saucepan, add the apples and cloves and allow to boil for a few minutes.
+If cooking on the stove, boil the water and cloves in a small saucepan, add the apples, and allow to boil for a few minutes.
 Cover with a lid and turn down heat to low and cook further until soft all the way through, up to another 5-10 minutes, depending on the type of apple.

 If using a slow cooker, place all ingredients in the container, and use the lowest temperature setting on your slow cooker and it will be ready the following morning.